 Example plugins

-If you have suggestions to improve the TypingMind Plugin system, please don’t hesitate to contact us via the following channels:
+If you have suggestions to improve the TypingMind Plugin system, please don’t hesitate to contact us via the following channels:- Bug report

 - Customer support: